-Pendergrass loved Holmes' accessible process of scribble pencil drawing, folowed by pen and ink, and finished with watercolor.
-But she especially loved that ample sketching equipment fits in a tote paintings are dry for transport the next day.
+Pendergrass loved Holmes' accessible process of scribble pencil drawing, followed by pen and ink, and finished with watercolor.
+But she especially loved that ample sketching equipment fits in a tote bag, water cleanup on site is a snap, and paintings are dry for transport the next day.
 Completing an urban sketch is also relatively quick- which allows time for seeing sights, talking with traveling companions, and eating great food.